-- Tuna-The best option when it comes to canned tuna is to find the kind that is packed in olive oil to yield the best flavor.
-If you can’t find this, make sure to grab a can that says “no salt added” so you can control the salt content yourself
+Tuna-I like to use albacore tuna for it’s mild flavor.
+Make sure to grab a can that says “no salt added” so you can control the salt content yourself

   - Chickpeas-These add even more protein to the salad and some nice creaminess.
 White beans make a great substitution.

   - Arugula-I always have arugula on hand because it’s my favorite!
 However, spinach, kale, watercress or even spring greens would be excellent.
 Or, serve it in a romaine leaf to make a lettuce wrap out of it!

   - Capers-If you don’t have capers or don’t enjoy their intense briny flavor, pickles or green olives are a delicious option.

   - Roasted red peppers-These are a great pantry staple but tomatoes or artichoke hearts make for a great variation.
 Or you can dice up fresh red bell pepper for a little extra crunch.

   - Shallot-I love the sharp bite of shallot but red onion is an easy substitute in a pinch.

   - Cucumber-I love the fresh crunch of cucumber in this tuna salad really compliments the other flavors and textures but feel free to leave it out!